popphp/pop-http/README.md

     - Full control over request & response headers
     - Manage authorization
     - Manage and parse different request & response data types
-    - Use the request handler of your choice: curl, streams or curl-multi (defaults to curl)
+    - Use the request handler of your choice: curl, stream or curl-multi (defaults to curl)
     - Send sync or async requests
     - Support for promises
     - Client to Curl CLI command conversions